-08 Sep Introducing Barbara – Director of Living Strength OT
+08 Sep Introducing Barbara Luka – Director of Living Strength Occupational Therapy

 Barbara is the wonderful Director of Living Strength OT.
 We took some time out to find out what makes Barbara tick!